NSF-IUSE/sampleCourse-xfig/docs/project-defination/index.md

 3. Work in the team environment;

-4. Practice presentation and communication skills requested by software engineering.
+4. Practice presentation and communication skills by software engineering.

 ## **Team Setup:**

 This course project is team based.
 Students attending this course will be grouped into 4 teams (5 students per team) and focus on software maintenance of an open-source software Xfig.
 Teams will work on 5 new features of Xfig, which are provided through feature description documents.
 These 5 features are supposed to include 2 easy ones, 2 medium difficult ones and 1 hard one.

-Each team needs to choose a member as the project leader (with 5% bonus of the final project points).
+Each team must choose a member as the **project leader** (with 5% bonus of the final project points).
 The project leader has the responsibility of managing the project and coordinating tasks.
-Each feature will have a feature champion, who will lead this feature development.
+Each feature will have a **feature champion**, who will lead this feature development.
 Among the 5 team members, one member will be the feature champion for the two easy features.
 Each medium difficult feature will have a single feature champion.
-The hard feature will have two feature campions including the project leader and one more team member.
+The hard feature will have two feature champions including the project leader and one more team member.

-All documents, presentation slides, source codes and other deliverables must be uploaded to the moodleMoodle before the due date.
+All documents, presentation slides, source codes and other deliverables must be uploaded to the Moodle before the due date.
 At the end of the semester, the team members will do a cross evaluation of contribution among each other.

-Grading rules for each deliverable will be posted on moodleMoodle assignments.
+Grading rules for each deliverable will be posted on Moodle assignments.
 Late submission will not be accepted due to the presentation schedule.

 ## **Feature Change Requests:**

-This course project is team based.
-Students attending this course will be grouped into 4 teams (5 students per team) and focus on software maintenance of a well-known open source software xfig.
-Teams will work on 4 new features of xfig, which are listed below.

 <table>
     <tbody>